aksnzhy/xlearn_doc/cli_api/index.rst

   0
   0

 For the linear and bias term, we store each parameter in each line.
 For FM and FFM, we store each vector of the latent factor in each line.
+For example:

 Linear: ::